wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ### Model Architecture (Deep Learning model)

 I decided to use a deep neural network classifier as a model, which was aforementioned in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
-It has __ layers: **__ convolutional layers** for feature extraction and **__ fully connected layer** as a classifier.
+It has 4 layers: **2 convolutional layers** for feature extraction and **2 fully connected layers** as a classifier.

 <p align="center">
   <img src="model_architecture.png" alt="Model architecture"/>